marobo/projetuteste/README.md

 # projetuteste

-Projetu Test is for test only
+Projetu Teste is use for writing and testing tutorials only.
+This isn't design for a real project.